Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 No, and Yes

-**No**, there is no lock-in regarding the list of Licenses and pre-authorized users; licenses and access control lists can be exported via an API so it is possible to import them into another system or save them for audit purposes.
+**No**, there is no lock-in regarding the list of Licenses and pre-authorized users; licenses and access control lists can be exported via an {{< glossary_link display="API" id="api" >}} so it is possible to import them into another system or save them for audit purposes.

 **Yes**, there is lock-in, in that at this stage the workflow used to give access to users is specific to the system (such as REMS)